How to clean your oven

 It's possible to hire a company to visit your home and clean your oven for you.
-Prices vary enormously and can cost anywhere between £30 to £60 depending on whether you have a single or double oven, and whether that also includes cleaning of the hob and cooker hood.
+Prices vary, but expect to pay from £40 upwards depending on whether you have a single or double oven, and whether that also includes cleaning of the hob and cooker hood.

-Some domestic cleaning services will offer it as part of a general home clean, but you're likely to have to pay extra for it and you should ask whether or not you need to provide the specialist cleaning products.
+Some domestic cleaning services will offer oven cleaning as part of a general home clean, but you may have to pay extra for it and provide the specialist cleaning products.

-A good place to find a reputable professional service is at Which?
-Trusted Traders.
+A good place to find a reputable professional service is at .
 Companies registered here have been assessed by us and also reviewed by customers.
 Only those who meet our high standards are eligible to use the Which?
 Trusted Trader logo.

-If you’re slow cooking food, make sure you cover it with a lid or foil to stop it bubbling and splattering into your oven.
+If you’re slow cooking food, cover it with a lid or foil to stop it bubbling and splattering into your oven.

 Place dishes on a baking tray rather than straight onto the oven racks so that if, for example, your lasagne bubbles over, the food will drip onto the tray.

-Some ovens come with catalytic or pyrolytic linings, and it’s definitely worth taking advantage of these to keep your oven clean.
+Some ovens come with catalytic linings or a high-temperature pyrolytic function, and it’s definitely worth taking advantage of these to keep your oven clean.